Lane Kenworthy, The Good Society

 Finally, policy ought to limit the degree to which job inequality spills over into social inequality and segregation.
 We want a society that is modestly rather than severely unequal.
 Jobs inevitably come with inequalities of status.
 If they also have profoundly unequal pay, this can easily spill over into social segregation and inequality of respect.
 Policy should push against this.
 Neighborhoods should be designed or redesigned to encourage class mixing.
 Parks, beaches, libraries, and public transport ought to be attractive to all.
 And we might do well to consider a mandatory year of national service to ensure that everyone gets an experience of genuine social mixing as they embark on adulthood.

 The employment rate increased steadily in the United States from 1950 to 2000.
-Since then it has moved in the opposite direction, and the US has fallen from one of the top performers among the world’s rich countries to a relatively poor one.
-This turnaround is a product of multiple developments.
-Most notable, perhaps, is the fall in employment among women, which may owe chiefly to our failure to enact and expand family-friendly policies such as early education and paid parental leave.
+Since then it has stagnated, and the US has fallen from one of the top performers among the world’s rich countries to a relatively poor one.
+This is a product of multiple developments.
+Most notable, perhaps, is the stagnant employment rate among women, which may owe chiefly to our failure to enact and expand family-friendly policies such as early education and paid parental leave.

-A decade ago conventional wisdom held that policies and institutions conducive to modest inequality — generous government benefits, high wage floors, heavy taxation, and more — reduce employment.
+Conventional wisdom used to hold that policies and institutions conducive to modest inequality — generous government benefits, high wage floors, heavy taxation, and more — reduce employment.
 Today that apparent tradeoff seems to have evaporated.

 At some point robots and computers will do many of the job tasks currently performed by humans.
 But that is likely a half century or more away, and in the meantime service positions, particularly in-person services, can provide employment for most working-age adults.
 The key challenge won’t be to create jobs, but rather to ensure that their employees have adequate income, decent working conditions, and opportunity for mobility.